1Password/for-open-source/README.md

 http://scanapi.dev

 ### Conda-forge
-A is community led collection of recipes, build infrastructure and distributions for the conda package manager. https://conda-forge.org
+A community led collection of recipes, build infrastructure and distributions for the conda package manager. https://conda-forge.org